 - Possible constraints to your flow based on process time/wait time, rework loops, and percent complete/accurate.
 You can present these on your VSM as kaizen bursts.

-- Review and maintain value stream map to show wins associated to your team’s improvement plan.
+- Review and maintain the value stream map to show wins associated with your team’s improvement plan.

 - Take into account all potential flows for team processes, and value stream those as well.

 As a team, we want to understand how to value stream map our team processes, so that we may understand our constraints to delivery and identify ways to improve.